Lemon-King/HXDD/README.md

 When using Hexen II PAK files with HXDD you will need [Noesis by Rich Whitehouse](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91).<br/>
 Download and place the Noesis zip file in the same folder as HXDD's exe.<br/>
 Select the PAK files in the application and ensure Enable Hexen II is checked.<br/>
-HXDD will use Noesis to open PAK files and export model data for use with GZDOOM.
+HXDD will use Noesis to open PAK files and export model data for use with UZDOOM.

 ## - DOOM Compatibility「PWAD Mode」 -
 You can also use HXDD.ipk3 as a PWAD with DOOM, DOOM II, and [WadSmoosh](https://jp.itch.io/wadsmoosh).</br>